 Limited-time solar incentives

 The federal solar investment tax credit (ITC) is the most lucrative incentive for going solar—but it's getting smaller.
-It currently sits at 26%, a decline of 4% from the previous year.
-This year is the only year the tax credit will be at 26% before it reduces again to 22% in 2021.
-From 2022 onward, the ITC will no longer exist for homeowners.
+It currently sits at 26%, a decline of 4% from previous years.
+It will decrease again to 22% in 2023 before disappearing completely for homeowners beginning January 1, 2024.

 Enjoy a cooler and more affordable summer

 When you go solar, you can set your temperature a little lower than you might normally without having the fear of a high utility bill waiting for you at the end of the month.
 We've already seen seasonally-high temperatures this year, so making the switch to solar will ensure you're able to live comfortably at the peak of the summer heat.
 While combating the higher summer temperatures, your home will have a more cost-effective energy source to draw from while your non-solar neighbors will have to purchase increasingly expensive peak-season power from the local utility.
 This is particularly important now that more families are sheltering at home.

 If you install solar on your home and you move in a couple of years, you might be stuck wondering what to do.
 With solar panel lifespan measured in decades rather than years, this is a common question many potential solar customers ask.
 The good news is your solar investment isn't lost if you move a couple of years down the line.
 A recent Zillow report showed that adding solar to your house can increase your property value by 4%.
 And as more and more consumers shift to green eco-mindedness, houses with solar will command more attention on the market than their more traditional counterparts.